 Table 2: Citation commands supported by the style file.
 The style is based on the natbib package and supports all natbib citation commands.
 It also supports commands defined in previous ACL style files for compatibility.

-Please ensure that BibTEX records contain DOIs or URLs when possible, and for all the ACL materials that you reference.
-Use the doi field for DOIs and the url field for URLs.
+DOIs and the url field for URLs.
 If a BibTEX entry has a URL or DOI field, the paper title in the references section will appear as a hyperlink to the paper, using the hyperref LATEX package.